thewca/wca-documents/documents/policies/external/Competition Requirements.md

       2. The competition website cannot advertise any specific products or services of the sponsor, including any endorsements of quality or price.
    3. The competition website may acknowledge the sponsorship contribution.
 10. Competitions with proceeds going to a charity must indicate so on the competition website, preferably in the Information section of the 'General info' tab.
 The name of the charity must be included.
 Any such charity needs to be recognized in the country where the competition is held.
+   1. Having this indicated on the competition website must be done as soon as the charity of the proceeds for has been decided.
+This must be done prior to the competition taking place.
+Decisions of charities decided after the competition has taken place must be approved by the Ethics Committee.

 If WCA Regulations are not correctly observed during a competition, results may be modified at the discretion of the WCA Delegate, WCA Regulations Committee, WCA Results Team, WCA Disciplinary Committee, or the WCA Board.